 Ingredients: water, high oleic sunflower oil, xylitol, glycerine, algal oil, natural flavors, gum arabic, citric acid, antioxidant, blend [Vitamin E (as d-alpha tocopherol), rosemary extract, ascorbyl palmitate, and green tea extract], xanthan gum, ascorbic acid, vegetable juice (for color), guar gum, sorbic acid.

 Review Summary & Comments: This vegan omega-3 algae oil supplement is a great option if you are looking for a great tasting VEGAN way to add omega-3’s in your diet.
-It has such a pleasant, sweet taste that taking it daily is a treat, not a chore.
-While Barlean’s also makes a special line for kids, this one is also suitable for all ages.
+It has such a pleasant, sweet, taste that taking it daily is a treat, not a chore.
+While Barlean’s also makes a special line for kids called Omega Pals*, this one is suitable for all ages.
 And it provides the recommended daily amount of combine EPH and DHA per serving.

 Review #3: Barlean’s Organic Forti-Flax™ Flaxseed